great-expectations/great_expectations/docs/reference/deployment_patterns/ge_on_teams.rst

 .. _using_ge_on_teams:

 #################################
-Using Great Expectations on Teams
+Collaborating With Great Expectations As a Team
 #################################

 Now that you've enjoyed single player mode, let's bring Great Expectations to